nltk/nltk_data/free_packages_foss.md

 * **alpino**: License: "Distributed with permission."
 (FOSS-compatible, but non-standard).
 * **cmudict**: License: "Unrestricted use."
 (FOSS-compatible, but non-standard).
 * **omw**: License: "Please consult the LICENSE files...
 Note that all permit redistribution."
 (This is a known "license trap."
-While the project's intention is free, the ambiguous summary prevents simple redistribution.
-It is assumed free based on the community's trust.)
+While the project's intention is free, the ambiguous summary prevents simple redistribution.)
 * **omw-1.4**: License: "Please consult the LICENSE files...
 Note that all permit redistribution."
 (Same as above, a known "license trap" assumed to be free based on community trust).
 * **punkt**: License: Unstated (This package's license is a known issue.
 While widely assumed to be free, a formal FOSS-compliant license is needed for clarity).
 * **punkt_tab**: License: Unstated (Same as above, assumed free based on community trust).